parks-australia/gatsby-custom/README.md

     relationships to send along with the data, as there's no point sending any data with our build webhooks - there's no Gatsby Cloud anymore to handle it :(

+3. `gatsby_endpoints.module` no longer prepared related data to send with the webhook, as it's not used.
+This massively speeds up saving pages related to Collections and prevents 10s timeouts that cause webhook triggers to fail.

-3. API tokens are now supported for all JSON API requests, meaning users with sufficient permissions can now request unpublished content.
+4. API tokens are now supported for all JSON API requests, meaning users with sufficient permissions can now request unpublished content.

 Note that the webhooks still contain the JSON data packet of whatever content